kytrinyx/therapeutic-refactoring/README.md

 A loan word from the field of information design, inspired by Edward Tufte's term _chartjunk_.

+With thanks to Carl Manaster, who first introduced me to the idea.

 ### Lousy Comments

 * comments that state the obvious